nwaughachukwuma/ws-reqonet/README.md

 ## Motivation

 > The Websocket API although effective and simple doesn't provide any reconnection logic.
 This library aims to solve this shortcoming by providing a mechanism to shore up `session_affinity` between the client [a web browser] and the server.
-It also provides a simple queue implementation where data being sent while the connection is broken are stored, to be relayed when connection is restored.
+It also provides a simple queue implementation where data being sent while the connection is broken are bucketed, to be relayed when connection is restored.
 >
+> Notes
-> Note that the library is just a wrapper for WebSocket class and re-exposes all it's API.
-It's also built on an event interface which allows it to emit native WebSocket events.
-Finally, it's properly tested using AVA.
+> 1. the library is basically a wrapper for native WebSocket class, re-exposing its API.
+> 2. it's built on browser event interface which allows it to emit native WebSocket events.
+> 3. well tested with AVA.

 ## 🛠 installation